Zabamund/wellpathpy/docs/source/tutorial.rst

 Comparison methods
 ******************

-Other methods are provided should the need arise to compare *mininum curvature* to older surveys that may have been calculated with one of these older methods.
+Other methods are provided should the need arise to compare *mininum curvature* to older surveys that may have been calculated with one of these methods.
 In general these other methods are **not recommended**.

 - **radius of curvature method** : ``dev.radius_curvature()``